fortifysoftware/mysql-to-sqlserver/README.md

 2. Assuming you have the latest version of SSMS (version 20.x as of this writing), open the file `C:\Program Files (x86)\Microsoft SQL Server Management Studio 20\Common7\IDE\CommonExtensions\Microsoft\SSIS\160\ProviderDescriptors\ProviderDescriptors.xml` in your favorite text editor and create a couple of empty lines after line 197.

-3. Copy the following snippet and paste it at the end of `ProviderDescriptors.xml` right before `</dtm:ProviderDescriptors>`:
+3. Copy the following snippet and paste it at the end of `ProviderDescriptors.xml` (line 198) right before `</dtm:ProviderDescriptors>`:
    ```xml
        <dtm:ProviderDescriptor SourceType="MySql.Data.MySqlClient.MySqlConnection">